exrny/vulcan-builder/README.md

 ## Contributors/Contributing

-* Raghunandan Rao - exr-builder is preceded by and forked from [pynt](https://github.com/rags/pynt), which was created by [Raghunandan Rao](https://github.com/rags/pynt).
+* Raghunandan Rao - vulcan-builder is preceded by and forked from [pynt](https://github.com/rags/pynt), which was created by [Raghunandan Rao](https://github.com/rags/pynt).
 * Calum J. Eadie - pynt is preceded by and forked from [microbuild](https://github.com/CalumJEadie/microbuild), which was created by [Calum J. Eadie](https://github.com/CalumJEadie).

-If you want to make changes the repo is at https://github.com/exrny/exr-builder.
+If you want to make changes the repo is at https://github.com/exrny/vulcan-builder.
 You will need [pytest](http://www.pytest.org) to run the tests

 ```bash
 $ ./b t